Overview and Points of Pride

 To understand people at work, study ergonomics.
 To manage resources effectively, study operations research.
 To make high quality products, study manufacturing.
 To excel in the 21st century, be an Industrial Engineer.

-Industrial engineering studies the design and operation of production and service systems and the people who operate in these systems.
+Industrial, Manufacturing, and Systems engineering studies the design and operation of production and service systems and the people who operate in these systems.

 The curriculum provides students with an opportunity to apply their engineering, mathematical, and science knowledge to design systems (production or processes) and solve engineering problems.
 Students learn to function on teams, to communicate effectively, design and conduct experiments, and to utilize current engineering tools.
 Students gain an understanding of their professional and ethical responsibilities as they examine contemporary issues and the impact of engineering solutions in the global workplace.
 Perhaps most importantly, students learn to learn, so that they can continue to update their industrial engineering skills throughout their careers.